artpersonnft/SecEdgarArchiverThing/README.md

 Before you can begin your quest, ensure your realm (computer) is prepared:

 Python: The ancient language of the wise.
 Download the latest version from python.org.
 pip: The magical tool for installing additional spells (packages).
 It comes with Python, but ensure it's up to date by running: bash python -m pip install --upgrade pip

 Installation
-To install the script's dependencies, you'll need to cast the following incantations:
+To install the script's dependencies, :

-Open your terminal (the portal to the digital realm).
+Open your terminal (the portal to the digital realm). it should autowhip them all into creation, in the same folder the script was ran from.
-Navigate to the directory where you've saved charlie.py: bash cd path/to/your/script
-Install the required packages with: bash pip install -r requirements.txt

-If there's no requirements.txt, you might need to manually install sec-api or any other libraries mentioned in the script.

-The Quest Begins
-Your script, charlie.py, is your map and key to the treasure vaults of SEC knowledge.
+Since the script is your map and key to the treasure vaults of SEC knowledge, The Quest Begins with the following incantations..
 Here's how to embark:

-Run the script from your terminal: bash python charlie.py
+run the script.

 The Adventure
 As you run the script, imagine yourself navigating through ancient libraries, each function a room, each loop a corridor:

 Explore Functions: Each function might represent a different chamber or vault where scrolls are kept.
 Handle Exceptions: These are the traps and puzzles you must solve to proceed.
-Output: Your treasure, the scrolls of SEC data, revealed in the terminal or saved to files.
+Output: Your treasure, the scrolls of SEC data, revealed in the terminal or saved to files in /edgar/.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The Quest for SEC Scrolls: A GUI Adventure - Step-by-Step Guide
+The Quest for SEC Scrolls: A GUI Adventure - GUI Guide

 Your Journey Through the GUI
 Step 1: Begin Your Search